ibm-cloud-docs/openshift/openshift_users.md

 **What if I don't want to assign the API key owner or credentials owner the Super User infrastructure role?**</br>

-For compliance, security, or billing reasons, you might not want to give the **Super User** infrastructure role to the user who sets the API key or whose credentials are set with the `ibmcloud oc credential-set` command.
+For compliance, security, or billing reasons, you might not want to give the **Super User** infrastructure role to the user who sets the API key or whose credentials are set with the `ibmcloud oc credential set` command.
 However, if this user doesn't have the **Super User** role, then infrastructure-related actions, such as creating a cluster or reloading a worker node, can fail.
 Instead of using {{site.data.keyword.cloud_notm}} IAM platform roles to control users' infrastructure access, you must [set specific IBM Cloud infrastructure permissions](#infra_access) for users.

 **What happens if the user who set the API key for a region and resource group leaves the company?**